tetsu-koba/v4l2capture/README.md

 #  V4L2 video capturer written in Zig

-Capture MJPEG-format video from V4l2 camera device.
+Capture video frames from V4l2 camera device.

 ## How to Build and Show Usage